-The owner is responsible for adopting written tenant selection procedures that are consistent with the purpose of improving housing opportunities for very low-income families and reasonably related to program eligibility and an applicant's ability to an owner must promptly notify in writing any rejected applicant of the grounds for any rejection.
+(a) Owner selection of tenants.
+(1The owner is responsible for adopting written tenant selection procedures that are consistent with the purpose of improving housing opportunities for very low-income families and reasonably related to program eligibility and an applicant's ability to an owner must promptly notify in writing any rejected applicant of the grounds for any rejection.